Michael Fentiman: Production reviews

 Fentiman directed Orton's Loot in 2017.
 His review in The Independent mentioned that the production "reinstates some of the lines that had been censored by the Lord Chamberlain", and was a "stylish and entertaining revival".
 Dominic Cavendish in The Daily Telegraph believed that "Fentiman has not only found the right venue..., he has got the right cast".
 Clare Brennan in The Guardian said that "if ever there was a cast to deliver Orton this is it – under Michael Fentiman's direction".
 Neil Norman in the Sunday Express called Michael Fentiman's production "a masterclass in physical comedy and timing".
-Michael Billington in The Guardian gave Loot a five star rating, commenting on the way Fentiman referenced the "shock tactics" in Orton's work.
+Michael Billington in The Guardian gave Loot a five-star rating, commenting on the way Fentiman referenced the "shock tactics" in Orton's work.

 Fentiman's 2018 The Importance of being Earnest was reviewed less favourably by Billington, who wrote: "Michael Fentiman's coarse production robs Wilde of his decorum, swapping subtleties and satire for screaming and sex" and "never allows the words to do their work".
 A contrary viewpoint was taken by Alun Hood for WhatsOnStage who believed the production "[throws] fresh ideas at [the play]" and "will likely infuriate as many people as it delights" Henry Hitchins in the Evening Standard mentions Fentiman's "at times racy interpretation [that] suggests the anarchy seething beneath Wilde's polished witticisms".
 Paul Taylor in The Independent said "Does anybody need Wilde's masterpiece to be ‘decoded’ in this heavy-handed, pseudo-radical way?"
 Holly Williams in Time Out believed "Fentiman's approach rubbles the structure of an exquisitely formed play."
 Natasha Tripney in The Stage thought "Fentiman's pantomimic production does it [the play] a disservice".

+In October 2022, Fentiman directed Audrey Brisson in Reading Rep Theatre's production of Jekyll & Hyde, Gary McNair's adaptation of Robert Louis Stevenson's novella for solo performance.
+He directed Forbes Masson in the role of Gabriel John Utterson when the play was staged at the Royal Lyceum Theatre, Edinburgh, in January 2024.